 From Celebrity Diaries: Famous American star and model, Sophia Bush went to Uganda for a charity fashion campaign.
-During her expedition, she marveled with the women who created hand-made jewelry.
-She visited The Murchison Falls National Park and The source of River Nile.
+During her expedition, she marvelled with the women who created hand-made jewelry.
+She visited The Murchison Falls National Park and The source of the River Nile.

 3. Queen Elizabeth Park: Popular for Game Viewing and Boating